District 37 · Mililani · Waipio Gentry · Koa Ridge

-Trish La Chica is a trusted leader who prioritizes her constituents, ensures all voices are heard, and works tirelessly to ensure that our community remains the best place to live and raise our families.
+Trish La Chica is a trusted leader who prioritizes her constituents, ensures all voices are heard, and works tirelessly so that our community remains the best place to live and raise our families.

-Trish La Chica is the State Representative for District 37 proudly serving Mililani Town, Mililani Mauka, Waipio Gentry and Koa Ridge.
-As representative, Trish has advocated for better public transportation options for the district, successfully pushed for the regulation of e-cigarettes to protect our youth, and brought in funding to improve our schools and address homelessness.
-Trish currently serves as the Vice Chair for the House Committee on Education.
+Trish La Chica is the State Representative for District 37, proudly serving Mililani Town, Mililani Mauka, Waipio Gentry, and Koa Ridge.
+As representative, Trish has advocated for better public transportation options, successfully pushed for the regulation of e-cigarettes to protect our youth, and brought funding to improve schools and address homelessness.

 Prior to joining the legislature, Trish spent over 15 years in leadership roles working for non-profit organizations, as well as state and county government in areas such as health, Medicaid, housing, and homelessness.
-Her passion for advocacy began as an investigative journalist in Manila, where she produced documentaries that shed light on the daily struggles of Filipino families and fought against corruption.
+Her passion for advocacy began as an investigative journalist in Manila, shining light on the daily struggles of Filipino families.

-Read MoreTrish is already in the trenches at the Capitol, advocating for the public policies we need and creating solutions for our community, working families, and keiki.
-As Representative, she has united our community for neighborhood safety, restored school bus services, cleared the Kipapa gulch homeless encampment, and safeguarded our keiki from the harms caused by e-cigarettes.
+Read MoreTrish is in the trenches at the Capitol, advocating for public policies we need and creating solutions for our community, working families, and keiki.
+She has united the community for neighborhood safety, restored school bus services, cleared the Kipapa gulch homeless encampment, and safeguarded our keiki from e-cigarette harms.

 2025-07-22